-We received 4 comment letters in response to the FERC Notice of Intent referenced above.
-Written comments were filed to the docket by Sindy Smith, stating general support for the Project and recommending that Project be consistent with state and local planning efforts and by Joyce Barney who inquired about pipeline risks and hazards (Accession Number 20210928-5005).9 The Office of the Governor of Utah, through Public Lands Policy Coordinating Office (Accession Number 20210927-5185), commented expressing general support for the Project while providing specific comments on consistency with state and local plans, possible impacts to livestock grazing, fisheries, county roads, greenhouse gas emissions, operational restrictions on uses of land, and alternatives.
-EPA Region 8 provided a letter (Accession Number 20120928-5017) requesting that the EIS include a quantitative comparison of total greenhouse gas (GHG) annual emissions, estimate upstream and downstream GHG emissions, discuss GHG emissions in the context of national GHG emission goals, and use the social cost of greenhouse gases methodology to assess climate impacts.
-The EPA also recommends that the EIS disclose impacts on environmental justice communities and provide outreach and engagement with low income and minority populations in proximity to the proposed Project.
-These comments are addressed in the EIS as identified in table 1.3-1.
+We received four additional comment letters in response to the FERC Notice of Intent referenced above.
+Written comments were filed to the docket by Sindy Smith, stating general support for the Project and recommending that Project be consistent with state and local planning efforts, and by Joyce Barney who inquired about pipeline risks and hazards.
+10 The Office of the Governor of Utah, through its Public Lands Policy Coordinating Office, expressed general support for the Project while providing specific comments on consistency with state and local plans, possible impacts on livestock grazing, fisheries, county roads, greenhouse gas (GHG) emissions, operational restrictions on uses of land, and alternatives.
+EPA Region 8 requested that the EIS include a quantitative comparison of total GHG annual emissions, estimate upstream and downstream GHG emissions, discuss GHG emissions in the context of national GHG emission goals, and use the social cost of GHG methodology to assess climate impacts.
+The EPA also recommended that the EIS disclose impacts on environmental justice communities and provide outreach and engagement with low income and minority populations in proximity to the proposed Project.
+These comments were addressed in the draft EIS (and also included in this final EIS) as identified in table 1.3-1.